Yup. That's the Number One objection.

 But they were lying to you.

 You didn't lose because you were too idealistic.
 You lost because you weren't idealistic enough.

-You held back.
+It's because you held back.

 Conventional politics tells us that electability is inverse to idealism.
 In other words, the more idealistic something is, the less electable.

-Since we were old enough to start understanding politics, we were bombarded with that message: "idealness and electability are inverse variables."
+All our lives, we've been bombarded with that message: "idealness and electability are inverse variables."

 Represented visually, it looks like this:

 This is considered to be "common knowledge" - a basic fact about how politics works.

 The pundits acted like this was some kind of immutable property of physics, derived from the fabric of reality itself.